 Related research units: Glass and time research centre // FRUSTMI research centre // IMFUFA research group // Environmental Dynamics research group

 PhD school: Doctoral School of Science and Environment

-Dregree programmes: Environmental Biology // Environmental Risk // Physics // Mathematical Physical Modelling // Mathematical Bioscience // Mathematical Computer Modelling // International Bachelor in Natural Sciences
+Dregree programmes: Environmental Biology // Environmental Science // Physics // Physics and Scientific Modelling // Mathematical Bioscience // International Bachelor in Natural Sciences

 Research from Roskilde University